mworion/hue/README.md

 Default would be 0 if not defined.
 There are currently two groups of lamps:
 Group 0 consists of hue bulb lamps, there hue_lamp_type = 0
-Group 1 consists of LivingColors Bloom, Aura and Iris lamps, there hue_lamp_type = 1
+Group 1 consists of LivingColors Bloom, Aura and Iris lamps, there hue_lamp_type = 1 Group 2 consists of standard - non known type recommended by Philips, there hue_lamp_type = 2

 ## Commands and Parameters supported
 Please refer to the specs of the API 1.4 of the hue at http://www.developers.meethue.com/documentation/lights-api.